mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

 3. hfree -w table_name
 4. hload -m1 table_name diskfilename

-Step 3 is important, because if you /hload items into an existing table containing an item of the same name being hload’ed, it takes the existing position within the bucket instead of being added to the front as a fresh item.
+Step 3 is important, because if you /hload items into an existing table containing an item of the same name being hload'ed, it takes the existing position within the bucket instead of being added to the front as a fresh item.
 Without Step 3, the iteration order after Steps 1 and 4 would always be identical.

-If table contains items #1-#20 in order of creation, but then items #21-#25 are added to the table, there are multiple steps required to put the table entirely into reverse creation order so they can be hsave’ed to disk in a way that lets them be hload’ed from disk into creation order:
+If table contains items #1-#20 in order of creation, but then items #21-#25 are added to the table, there are multiple steps required to put the table entirely into reverse creation order so they can be hsave'ed to disk in a way that lets them be hload'ed from disk into creation order:

 1. hmake -m1 temptable
 2. search from 1 through the last item $hget(temptable,0).item, until finding item#1.